marifyo/fggcosha/_posts/2015-04-12-reunion-update-2016-location.md

   feature: losangeles.png
 ---

 The location for our 4th Reunion is set.
-The city of Los Angeles, California will be hosting us for the Reunion, which next year, will be a 4-day weekend.
+The city of Los Angeles, California will be hosting us for the Reunion, which next year will be a 4-day weekend.

 > We know it will be packed with activities and excitement!
 Will you be there?